Why Gummies Cost More Than Capsules

 Cycle time and capacity: gummies are a throughput game

 Capsules generally move through the plant in a clean sequence: blend, encapsulate, package.
-Gummies typically require more stages and more time.
-That means more work-in-process inventory, more touchpoints, more scheduling complexity, and more overhead allocated per unit.
+Gummies need more stages and more time.
+That means more work-in-process inventory, more touchpoints, more scheduling complexity, and more overhead per unit.

 A typical gummy workflow can include: